Paris

 Saint-Germain-des-Prés (6th)

-## Le Palais-Royal and the 1st
+## Palais-Royal and the 1st

 South Pigalle and the 9th